willyweather/slate/source/index.html.md

 ### Response

-Response is an empty array.
+Response is an empty object.

 ## Account - PUT - Update subscription